swimlane/cy-mockapi/README.md

 # cypress-mockapi

-Easily mock your REST api in Cypress by putting responses in the fixtures directory tree.
+Easily mock your REST API in [Cypress](https://www.cypress.io/) by putting responses in the fixtures directory tree.

 ## Installation and Setup